Diamante-Smith/osticket-prereqs/README.md

 <br>

-- Then take it upon yourself to contact the CFO in some way
+- And in this scenario, where you work, you will then take it upon yourself to contact the CFO in some way

 - In this scenario, you went to the laptop, and it turned out that his charger was actually broken, and he couldn't charge it, so the battery died